User filed fake trouble tickets to take helpful sysadmin to lunches

 Reg reader was shouted at for a problem the customer created, but won his respect and apologies

-ON-CALL Hey, hey, it's Friday!
+On-Call Hey, hey, it's Friday!
 Which means frolicsome weekend fun is just a day away … if you can survive work and this week's instalment of On-Call, The Register's weekly column in which we recount readers stories of jobs gone weird.

 This week, meet “Wayne”, who has an unusual story because – unusually for On-Call - it ends very, very well.